jamescross91/dynamic-ad-feed-converter/Readme.md

 ## Execution
-* There is a simple main method [included](/src/main/java/Entrypoint.java)in the project, along with an AWS Lambda Handler.
+* There is a simple main method [included](/src/main/java/Entrypoint.java) in the project, along with an AWS Lambda Handler.